mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-09-29-drawing-water.md

 <figure class="half">
 	<a href="{{ site.url }}/images/paper-53-white-foam-detail-lg.jpg"><img src="{{ site.url }}/images/paper-53-white-foam-detail.jpg" alt="screenshot of wave foam zoomed in"></a>
 	<a href="{{ site.url }}/images/paper-53-white-foam-lg.jpg"><img src="{{ site.url }}/images/paper-53-white-foam.jpg" alt="screenshot of finished wave foam"></a>
-	<figcaption>Drawing in wave crests and foam using a white pencil.</figcaption>
+	<figcaption>Draw wave crests and foam using a white pencil.</figcaption>
 </figure>

 Depending on the size of the wave crests it's usually easier to lightly paint in some highlights using a watercolor brush filled with white.
 Quickly dabbing or painting in short circular bursts will allow you to gradually lighten an area, without destroying the blue base coat beneath.

 <figure>
 	<img src="{{ site.url }}/images/paper-53-wave-foam-brush.jpg" alt="screenshot of crashing wave white areas using watercolor and white">
-	<figcaption>Dabs of white water color can cover an area much faster than the pencil tool.</figcaption>
+	<figcaption>Dabs of white can cover an area much faster than the pencil tool when filling in large shapes.</figcaption>
 </figure>

 ### Adding Shadows to the Waves